DallasMorningNews/jquery-mapzen-autocomplete/README.md

-## This plugin is no longer maintained (we're back to using the Google Maps API).
+**This plugin is no longer maintained (we're back to using the Google Maps autocomplete widget) as of July 2018.**

+---

 # `jquery-opencage-autocomplete`